Let It Rain (Amanda Marshall song)

-"Let It Rain" is the debut single of Canadian pop-rock singer Amanda Marshall from her eponymous debut album (1995).
+"Let It Rain" is a song by Canadian pop-rock singer Amanda Marshall from her eponymous debut album (1995).
 The song was written by American folk rock singer-songwriter Kristen Hall, one of the founding members of Sugarland, and produced by David Tyson.
 Hall originally recorded the song for her 1994 album, Be Careful What You Wish For.

-Marshall's version of "Let It Rain" was first released in 1995 in Canada through Columbia Records, where it became a top-10 hit in the latter half of the year.
+In Canada, Marshall's version of "Let It Rain" was released in 1995 through Columbia Records as Marshall's debut single.
+It became a top-10 hit in the latter half of the year, peaking at number seven on the RPM 100 Hit Tracks chart.
 It was then released worldwide through Epic Records in 1996, becoming a number-three hit in Norway and reaching the top 30 in Australia and New Zealand.
 It remains Marshall's biggest hit outside Canada.

 Composition

 "Let It Rain" has a duration of four minutes and thirty-one seconds and is written in the key of E major, with a tempo of 74 beats per minutes.
 It has a time signature of 4/4.